girishkambli/job-exchange/README.md

 # job-exchange
 Matching engine for a job exchange

-The projec has test coverage with unit-tests as well as integration-tests. unit-tests located under src/test integration-tests located under src/itest
+The project has test coverage with unit-tests as well as integration-tests. unit-tests located under src/test integration-tests located under src/itest